Semester in Costa Rica

 Who is this program designed for?

-- Hard workers ready to expand their perspective of healthcare on a global level
+- Hard workers ready to expand their perspective of environmental and human health on a global level

 - Students with an avid curiosity for new cultures and experiences